vadymhimself/DataScience/readme.md

 Given the population of potential errors at an exact value of `X`.
 1. The population has mean 0.
 2. The population has variance ![](https://wikimedia.org/api/rest_v1/media/math/render/svg/53a5c55e536acf250c1d3e0f754be5692b843ef5)
-which is constant for any value of `X`
+which is constant for any value of `X`.
 3. The population is distributed normally.
 4. Any value of the error term `ε` is statistically independent from other values.